ashwani211/Grammer-Checker/README.md

   **\[Project]/lib/features/grammar/screen/grammar_check.dart**

-  to the hosted API url string.
+  to the hosted API url string (for virtual machine use 10.0.2.2:[PORT]/api).

 Running the Application:
 --|